8 min read · April 14, 2024

 Amazon uses two separate size categories for FBA products.
 It categorizes all the products going into its warehouses into two broad categories.

-Every month your product sits in Amazon's warehouses unsold, you will be charged the Amazon Seller Fees.
+Every month your product sits in Amazon's warehouses unsold, and you will be charged the Amazon Seller Fees.
 It's also important to remember that these fees are charged on top of any account and referral fees you have to pay.

 If you don't put the right barcode on your products, Amazon can do it for you.
 However, the company will charge you $0.20 per item processed.
 With a lot of inventory, this can add up quickly!

 If your items stay at Amazon's fulfillment center for longer than 180 days or 6 months, you will also be charged an added fee, which is calculated on a cubic-foot basis.
-However, the good news is, you won't be charged per item, but based on warehouse space.
+However, the good news is, that you won't be charged per item, but based on warehouse space.

 It is best to review the Amazon Seller Fees you are getting charged on a regular basis.
-You may start to see some areas where you can reduce costs or decrease your long term storage.
+You may start to see some areas where you can reduce costs or decrease your long-term storage.

 Michael Schwartz